d-e-e-p/fixed-size-string-buffer/README.md

 On windows, compiling wth unicode in the source files is a bit fragile.
 For MS Visual Code to handle unicode correctly on windows, we need 4 steps:

-1. Terminal output to support UTF8 (with `chcp.com 65001`)
+1. Update terminal codepage for output to support UTF8 (with `chcp.com 65001`)
-2. Source files encoded as UTF-8 *with* BOM
+2. Encode source files as UTF-8 *with* BOM
 3. `#pragma execution_character_set("utf-8")` in include files
 4. Compile with `/utf-8` option

 See section on `if: runner.os == 'Windows'` in the action config [.github/workflows/ci.yml](.github/workflows/ci.yml).

 ### Coding style